-Alternative 2 would involve similar initial actions as the TSP; consequently, the potential impacts on land use development, policy, and zoning within the Project would be similar to those described in Section 4.7.2.
-However, like Alternative 1, there would be a smaller build-up of the dune and less beachfill under Alternative 2 compared to the TSP.
-The non-structural measures of Alternative 2 would only involve a 100-year level of protection for all structures inside the 6-year floodplain (approximately 3,200 structures).
-Unlike the TSP and Alternative 1, however, no relocation or buyouts would occur under Alternative 2.
-Road raisings would be the same as for the TSP and Alternative 1.
+Alternative 2 would involve similar initial actions as the Recommended Plan; consequently, the potential impacts on land use development, policy, and zoning within the Project would be similar to those described in Section 4.7.2.
+However, like Alternative 1, there would be a smaller build-up of the dune and less beachfill under Alternative 2 compared to the Recommended Plan.
+The nonstructural measures of Alternative 2 would only involve a 100-year level of protection for all structures inside the 6-year floodplain (approximately 3,200 structures).
+Unlike the Recommended Plan and Alternative 1, however, no relocation or buyouts would occur under Alternative 2.
+Road raisings would be the same as for Alternative 1.
 Additionally, because there would be no adaptive management under Alternative 2, the long-term impacts on land use development, policy, and zoning would be similar to those of the FWOP.